redis/node-redis/README.md

 `client` will emit some events about the state of the connection to the Redis server.

+### "ready"

+`client` will emit `ready` a connection is established to the Redis server and the server reports that it is ready to receive commands.
+Commands issued before the `ready` event are queued, then replayed just before this event is emitted.

 ### "connect"

-`client` will emit `connect` when a connection is established to the Redis server.

-Commands issued before the `connect` event are queued, then replayed when a connection is established.
+`client` will emit `connect` at the same time as it emits `ready` unless `client.options.no_ready_check` is set.
+If this options is set, `connect` will be emitted when the stream is connected, and then you are free to try to send commands.

 ### "error"